vendo/vendo/README.md

 		return parent::after();
 	}

-Then make a templates/layout.mustache file in your application directory with this in it:
+Then make a templates/layout.mustache file in your application directory with only this in it:

 	{{>body}}